Complete Garden Landscaping Adelaide Residents Have Trusted For Over 25 Years.

 Landscapers from Visual Landscape Gardening provide a complete professional landscaping service, licensed to carry out all work with over 25 years experience in both commercial and residential landscaping Adelaide gardens.

 Below is a list of the five most common residential landscaping services or elements requested, in no particular order, covering metropolitan Adelaide, the Adelaide Hills and wider South Australia.

 One of the most common landscaping services we’re asked to perform is changing the natural slope of a garden, which is achieved by building retaining walls.

 Retaining walls can be both functional and decorative, depending on whether they’ll be visible or hidden behind the earth they’re retaining.

-When landscaping Adelaide’s north eastern suburbs such as Salisbury Heights and Golden Grove, adding retaining walls is a way to reclaim your front or back garden to make it more usable.
+When landscaping Adelaide’s north eastern suburbs that have steep sloping blocks such as Salisbury Heights and Golden Grove, adding retaining walls is a way to reclaim your front or back garden to make it more usable.
 If we’re asked to look at landscaping Adelaide inner city suburbs like St Peters with retaining walls, typically they’re built to create raised garden beds.

 Concrete blocks come with a wide selection of ‘faces’ and colours to choose from.
 Add a matching bullnose paver on top, concrete block retaining walls are popular for feature garden beds.